-In spite of present day Social Networking Buzz, Email has its top place in the field of communication.
-Whether it is for a business proposal or a job application, everything is done through emails.
-I do accept that there are other services like LinkedIn for professionals to communicate, but nothing replaces sending and receiving emails.
+Despite present-day Social Networking Buzz, Email has its top place in communication.
+Whether it is for a business proposal or a job application, everything is done through email.
+I accept that there are other services like LinkedIn for professionals to communicate, but nothing replaces sending and receiving emails.
 Let us check out some of the most popular, commonly used email addresses and free service providers.

-In this article, I will let you know most commonly used email services for personal and professional use.
-Are you looking for email service which will give you free storage, productive web interface, free from spam and moreover which can be accessed from any device?
+In this article, I will list the most commonly used email services for personal and professional use.
+Are you looking for an email service that will give you free storage, a productive web interface, free from spam, and moreover which can be accessed from any device?
 Then, here is the list of such email services you are looking for.

 Outlook.com is the free webmail service from Microsoft.
-It offers the free space of 15 GB cloud storage in OneDrive and can buy more storage if you want.
-It supports both social media integration, and it can be customizable.
-It is being used by many companies and organizations and creating rules for emails is made easy using Outlook.
-It looks cool with its features and will be integrated perfectly with smart devices and desktops.
-Early users of this service, may also have hotmail.com and live.com aliases from this service.
+It offers free cloud storage in OneDrive and you can buy more storage if you want.
+It supports both social media integration and it can be customizable.
+It is being used by many companies and organizations, and creating rules for emails is made easy using Outlook.
+Its features look cool and will integrate perfectly with smart devices and desktops.
+Early users of this service may also have hotmail.com and live.com aliases from this service.
 In my opinion – probably the best!

 Google started reaching the public with its free email service Gmail.
 It is being updated with lab features.
-It provides you the 15 GB of free space and can integrate it with other Google applications.
-As Google is one of the best search engines, Gmail also lets users search emails quickly and easily.
+It also provides you with free space and can integrate with other Google applications.
+As Google is one of the best search engines, Gmail lets users search emails quickly and easily.
 It supports IMAP and POP 3 along with video chat.
 It also allows users to save attachments received in the mail, to its free cloud storage Google Drive.

 3. Yahoo Mail

-Though inbox.com does not offer you the instant messenger, it is listed in the preferred free email services as this web-based email service offers you the best spam filtering features.
-Once you sign in, you will be given 5 GB Webmail account and 30 GB of Online Storage, and you can send mail of size 20 MB.
+Though inbox.com does not offer you instant messenger, it is listed in the preferred free email services as this web-based email service offers you the best spam filtering features.
+Once you sign in, you will be given a 5 GB Webmail account and 30 GB of Online Storage, and you can send mail of size 20 MB.
 This is one of the biggest advantages of inbox.com.
 It supports POP access and does not support IMAP access.
-You can create a white list with the list of email address from whom you want to receive emails and blocking others.
+You can create a white list with the list of email addresses from whom you want to receive emails and block others.

-Mail.com mostly concentrates on filtering the spam and keeping you safe from malware attacks.
+Mail.com mostly concentrates on filtering spam and keeping you safe from malware attacks.
 It allows you to send large files of size up to 50 MB, and it is the most preferred email service because of this reason.
-It is very easy to create filters and route emails to particular folders directly.
-One of the most attractive features of Mail.com is, you can set the specific time to delete emails automatically along with spam and trash folders.
-It allows you to select from the various available domain names like musician.org, engineer.com, myself.com and much more.
+Creating filters and routing emails to particular folders is very easy.
+One of the most attractive features of Mail.com is, you can set a specific time to delete emails automatically along with spam and trash folders.
+It allows you to select various available domain names like musician.org, engineer.com, myself.com, and much more.

 8. Zoho Mail